campustudio/blockchain-vesting-app/README.md

 - Git workflow and deployment
 - ESLint configuration compliance

-**Note**: This is a demonstration project with mock data.
-For production use, it would require:
+**Note**: This is a demonstration project deployed on Sepolia testnet.
+For production use on mainnet, it would require:

-- Smart contract integration
 - Security audits
-- Real blockchain connection
+- Gas optimization
 - Enhanced error handling
+- Mainnet deployment
-- User authentication
+- Admin controls

 ---